tgoc99/questions-queue/README.md

 # Question Queue

-A web application for students to submit questions to be answered during a later lecture.
-Questions can optionally include code snippets or tags.
+A web application for students to submit questions to be answered during a lecture.
+Questions can include code snippets or tags.

 ## Table of Contents